soavarice/PopcornTV/readme.md

-# 31.01.2016 Fix with current working APIs for Movies and TVs.
+Miror form @OstlerDev, fix with new official APIs from https://popcorntime.sh/

 # What was PopcornTV?